Factoring taxes into your investment planning

 Fortunately, there are ways to avoid triggering the wash sale rule and still achieve your goals.
 For example, you can:

-- Immediately buy securities of a different company in the same industry or shares in a mutual fund that holds securities much like the ones you sold,
+- Sell the security and immediately buy securities of a different company in the same industry or shares in a mutual fund that holds securities much like the ones you sold,

-- Wait 31 days to repurchase the same security, or
+- Sell the security and wait 31 days to repurchase the same security, or

 - Before selling the security, purchase additional shares of that security equal to the